elast0ny/shared_memory/README.md

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

+## Changelog

+### __0.11.0__
+This release breaks backwards compatibility and removes a bunch of previous features which hid many unsafe behaviors (automatically casting shared memory to Rust types).

+The release also marks the split between `shared_memory` and its synchronization primitives into a seperate crate `raw_sync`.